Funding of higher education places

 When you apply for admission to a course through SATAC, as part of the Conditions of Application you give your consent to having your personal details provided electronically to the ATO and the Commonwealth Department of Education, Employment and Workplace Relations (DEEWR) who is responsible for allocating CHESSNs.
 If you are successful in being offered a Commonwealth supported place, the institution concerned will advise you of your CHESSN at the time of enrolment.

-For more information visit the Study Assist website or phone the enquiry line on 1800 020 108 (toll free).
+More information is available from Study Assist or phone the enquiry line on 1800 020 108 (toll free).